wekesa931/Restaurant-Review-app/README.md

 ## About the project
 This is the final test project of the UDACITY FRONT-END NANODEGREE PROGRAM.
 The main objectives of the project include:
- **a.
-To convert a static and unresponsive site to being responsive for varius view ports-_mobile, tablet and desktop_.**
+##### a.
+To convert a static and unresponsive site to being responsive for varius view ports-_mobile, tablet and desktop_.
- **b.
+##### b.
 To make the app more accessible by including ARIA standards on web accessability.
-This makes the app easy to navigate with the keyboard in case the user does not have a navigation mouse.**
+This makes the app easy to navigate with the keyboard in case the user does not have a navigation mouse.
- **c.
-To make the application accessible offline using service worker.**
+##### c.
+To make the application accessible offline using service worker.

 ## Application Deign
 ### 1. Making the application responsive
 Initially, the app is static and does not respond well to mobile view.
 Responsiveness can be achieved by modification of the CSS code.
 In this case, I mainly used relative values for sizes e.g `width: 20%` rather than absolute values like `width: 20px`.
 Likewise for text, I used relative size syntax e.g; `font-size: 2vw` instead of `font-size: 2px`;
-I used **flex-box** to ensure the elements flw nicely around the page with changes in view port size.
+I used **flex-box** to ensure the elements flow nicely around the page with changes in view port size.
 I also used **media queries** to detect the width of the view port and change the flow of the content on the page.
 The sample codes below illustrate this:
 ```
 @media screen and (min-width:767px){
   nav h1 a {